Volkswagen Type 2 (T3): Today

 The T3 has a large cult following, especially the Westfalia camper version.
 Many owners have had the VW engines replaced in pursuit of improved power and reliability, particularly the Wasserboxer due to phosphated coolant.

-Apart from the Porsche and Oettinger engines already mentioned, swaps have used VW Rabbit diesel engines, the 2.0 L Tico Engine, Golf/Jetta petrol engines and Ford Zetec engines.
+Apart from the Porsche and Oettinger engines, swaps have used Golf diesel engines, the 2.0 L Tiico Engine, Golf/Jetta petrol engines and Ford Zetec engines.

 Subaru EJ engines are among the most popular engines to install for increased power, as the EJs flat-4 design is similar in size and configuration to the original VW engines.